Top of the page

 Hormones sometimes cause breast growth in male children.
 This is called gynecomastia.
 Using some medicines also can cause breast growth.
 It can also be caused by a medical condition.

 In babies, this usually goes away in a few weeks to a year after birth.
 In preteen and teenage boys, this often goes away within 6 months but may last up to 2 years.
 Many boys get this breast growth from rapid hormone changes during puberty.

-Talk with your doctor if you or your son is concerned about the size or shape of his breast growth.
+Talk with your doctor if your teen is concerned about breast size or shape or is worried by these changes.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.